AnswerDotAI/claudette/README.md

 chat('What color is it?')
 ```

-The puppy in the image has a combination of two main colors:
+The puppy has a classic Cavalier King Charles Spaniel coat with a rich

-1. White: The majority of its face, including the area around its eyes,
-    muzzle, and part of its chest, is white.

-2. Reddish-brown: This color, often referred to as “chestnut” or “ruby”
-    in Cavalier King Charles Spaniels, covers the puppy’s ears and
+chestnut brown (sometimes called Blenheim) coloring on its ears and
-    extends to patches on its body.
+patches on its face, combined with a bright white base color.
+The white

-The contrast between these two colors is quite striking and typical of
-the Cavalier King Charles Spaniel breed.
-The white fur appears bright
-and clean, while the reddish-brown areas have a rich, warm tone.
-This
-color combination, along with the puppy’s expressive eyes and small
-black nose, contributes to its incredibly cute and appealing appearance.
+is particularly prominent on its face (creating a distinctive blaze down
+the center) and chest area.
+This brown and white combination is one of
+the most recognizable color patterns for the breed.

 <details>

-- id: `msg_01WVxHA2sAff5q1En3q9km8F`
+- id: `msg_01R91AqXG7pLc8hK24F5mc7x`
 - content:
-  `[{'text': 'The puppy in the image has a combination of two main colors:\n\n1.
-White: The majority of its face, including the area around its eyes, muzzle, and part of its chest, is white.\n\n2.
-Reddish-brown: This color, often referred to as "chestnut" or "ruby" in Cavalier King Charles Spaniels, covers the puppy\'s ears and extends to patches on its body.\n\nThe contrast between these two colors is quite striking and typical of the Cavalier King Charles Spaniel breed.
-The white fur appears bright and clean, while the reddish-brown areas have a rich, warm tone.
-This color combination, along with the puppy\'s expressive eyes and small black nose, contributes to its incredibly cute and appealing appearance.', 'type': 'text'}]`
+  `[{'text': 'The puppy has a classic Cavalier King Charles Spaniel coat with a rich chestnut brown (sometimes called Blenheim) coloring on its ears and patches on its face, combined with a bright white base color.
+The white is particularly prominent on its face (creating a distinctive blaze down the center) and chest area.
+This brown and white combination is one of the most recognizable color patterns for the breed.', 'type': 'text'}]`
-- model: `claude-3-5-sonnet-20240620`
+- model: `claude-3-5-sonnet-20241022`
 - role: `assistant`
 - stop_reason: `end_turn`
 - stop_sequence: `None`
 - type: `message`
 - usage:
-  `{'input_tokens': 457, 'output_tokens': 175, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`
+  `{'input_tokens': 326, 'output_tokens': 92, 'cache_creation_input_tokens': 0, 'cache_read_input_tokens': 0}`

 </details>